opendaylight/docs/docs/release-notes/projects/neutron-northbound.rst

 * Testing methodology.
 How extensive was it?
 What should be expected to work?
 What hasn't been tested as much?

-  * Unit test: coverage 24.9%
+  * Unit test: coverage 53.4%
-  * Integration test: coverage 75.8%
+  * Integration test:
   * OpenStack CI

 Migration